Chantenay Carrots

 Daucus carota subsp. sativusClinical Encyclopedia

 Chantenay carrots are a variety of carrot known for their short, stout shape and sweet flavor.
-They are rich in vitamins and minerals, making them a nutritious addition to various dishes.
+They are rich in vitamins and minerals, making them a nutritious addition to any diet.

 Macronutrient Ratio